ajdgithub/myportfolio/README.md

-# myportfolio
+# Adrian Dean's Portfolio

-This is my professional portfolio
+This is my professional portfolio, it uses AWS and ReactJS.